July 02, 2026

 4. When does a freelancer need to register for GST in India?

 Mandatory registration is required when aggregate annual turnover from services crosses ₹20 lakh (₹10 lakh for special category states).
 The threshold applies across all clients combined, not per client.
 For freelancers serving foreign clients, the ₹20 lakh aggregate threshold still applies: below it, registration is not compulsory even for export of services.
 Above it, or where you want to file an LUT to export without collecting IGST and claim ITC refunds, registration is required.
 The specific rules depend on your turnover, export conditions, and whether you need to claim a refund or ITC.
-Please consult a SEBI-registered investment adviser or a qualified CA for guidance specific to your situation.
+Please consult a qualified CA or GST practitioner for tax guidance specific to your situation.
+For investment planning, consult a SEBI-registered investment adviser.

 5. Can I claim HRA exemption as a freelancer working from home?